 Best Dim Sum in NYC

 The girls and I could not anticipate what awaited us at the top of a giant escalator: the equivalent of a wedding banqueting hall, buzzing with chatter, clattering dishes and efficient staff rolling trolleys back and forth with curious hidden stacks of various steaming dumplings.
 Thank you, Ann, for our first dim sum experience!

 The market stalls in Chinatown are particularly intriguing.
 If any of you know what these curious Chinese dried mushrooms are, please let me know.
 Julie and Lucie were jumping at the live crabs, pincers stretched out and some scattering on to the pavement as we scuttled by.

 Sticking to the Far East, we loved the suggestions from Leah at the Royalton Hotel.
 A wonderful find included Korean cuisine at Danji (just up from another fabulous ramen noodle bar), where small dishes added up to a fabulous tasting menu banquet – and great value for money, too!

-And if you’re wondering what the final highlight of the girls’ trip was, it wasn’t food oriented: for Lucie, it was the Frick Collection; for Julie, it was meeting up with her make-up Youtuber idol, That’s Heart (we’ve just discovered ourselves on her video TV vlog at 3:12 and 3:14!
-I needed a prize for being the oldest participant….)
+If you’re wondering what the final highlight of the girls’ trip was, it wasn’t actually food-oriented (however, they haven’t stopped talking about the food ever since the trip!).
+For Lucie, it was the Frick Collection; for Julie, it was meeting up with her make-up YouTube idol, That’s Heart (we’ve just discovered ourselves on her video TV vlog at 3:12 and 3:14!
+I need a prize for being the oldest participant….)
 Myself?
 It was being together with my girls.
-Girlie quality time and Shopping – but that’s enough for another article!
+Girlie quality time and shopping – but that’s enough for another article!